ngs-docs/2018-cicese-metatranscriptomics/docs/automation-qc.md

 We'll call it `run_qc.sh`.
 The `sh` at the end of the tells you that this is a bash script.

+Using nano, edit the file `run-qc.sh` and put the following content there:

 ```
 cd ${PROJECT}
 mkdir -p quality